BabylonJS/BabylonToolkit/Redist/Module/README.md

+This module will add the gzip response header to any file served if the requested file name has .gz.gltf, .gz.glb, or .gz.bin in it.

+A compiled version is available in the bin folder.

-First, create a new class for the HttpModule:
+To create you own module, create a new class for the HttpModule:

 ```csharp
 using System;